-The facilitator, Dr. Cathleen Fleck, Ph.D., Saint Louis University, Chair of the Department of Fine and Performing Arts and Associate Professor of Art History, used Artful Observation techniques to enhance bias and observational awareness and facilitate conversation about diversity, equity, and inclusion (DEI).
-Art served as the catalyst to encourage conversations among the 20 members who attended.
+Dr. Fleck used Artful Observation techniques to enhance bias and observational awareness and facilitate conversation about DEI.
+Art served as the catalyst to encourage conversations among the members who attended.

 "The Artful Observation session that I planned with the ACC at the Saint Louis Art Museum was meant to use art as a tool to engage the group and reinforce two key ideas about observation and about diversity and equity in society.
 First was to ask the participants to explain what they were seeing, breaking down that process of seeing as a physical act informed by our social and cultural circumstances.
 The attorneys quickly absorbed the main point that one's own way to see is not the only way.
 Second, we concentrated on how certain artworks can reveal systems of discrimination and exclusion based on race, class, and gender that have long existed in our society," said Fleck.